xiaolinxiner/docker-openharmony-rootfs/README.md

 Additionally, OpenHarmony has not yet provided a package manager.
 It's difficult for us to increase command-line tools.

-In order to provide the possibility of expanding more tools, I pre-set a `curl` in the system, which users can use to download more software.
+In order to provide the possibility of expanding more tools, I pre-set a `curl` in the image, which users can use to download more software.

 Many open-source software for the linux-arm64-musl platform can run in this container, such as busybox here.
 ```sh